The Critical Beta-splitting Random Tree II: Overview and Open Problems: Heights and related statistics

 We can characterize $D_n$ in an alternate way, as follows.
-The sequence of clade sizes along the path from the root to $\ell$ is the discrete-time Markov chain, starting in state $n$, whose transition ($m \to i)$ probabilities $q^*(m,i)$ are obtained by size-biasing the $q(m,\cdot)$ distribution; so
+In the discrete construction, the sequence of clade sizes along the path from the root to $\ell$ is the discrete-time Markov chain, starting in state $n$, whose transition ($m \to i)$ probabilities $q^*(m,i)$ are obtained by size-biasing the $q(m,\cdot)$ distribution; so

-from (\ref{rule}).
-Because the continuous-time CTCS process exits $m$ at rate $h_{m-1}$, the continuous-time process of clade sizes along the path is the continuous-time Markov process on states $\{1,2,3,\ldots\}$ with transition rates
+from \eqref{01}.
+Because the continuous-time CTCS process exits $m$ at rate $h_{m-1}$, the continuous-time process of clade sizes as one moves at speed $1$ along the path is the continuous-time Markov process on states $\{1,2,3,\ldots\}$ with transition rates

-with state $1$ absorbing.
-So $D_n$ is the absorption time for this chain, started at state $n$.
-Let us call this the {\em size-bias} chain.